Interested in Pursuing a Career in Public Administration?

 Westfield State is ranked among the best universities in the northern U.S. and provides a flexible course of study for our students.
 All classes are offered weekdays during the evening, with many hybrid and online courses offered throughout the program.
 Classes are offered year round during our Fall, Spring and Summer semesters adding to this programs flexible nature.

 Already an Undergraduate Student at Westfield State?

-Official transcript(s) from all colleges and previous universities attended.
-Transcripts should indicate a bachelor's degree from an accredited college or university, which includes at least
+Official transcripts from all colleges and universities attended indicating a bachelor's degree from an accredited college or university.

 Three professional letters of recommendation.
 At least one academic recommendation is suggested.